 The generally-recommended SSH (Secure Shell) client for Windows is PuTTY.
 For a graphical front-end to SCP (Secure Copy), Windows users might use a program such as WinSCP.
 OS X and Linux machines typically include ssh as an available command within any terminal session.
-One graphical front-end to SCP for OS X is Fugu.

 Using SCP (for Unix/Linux)

 SCP (Secure Copy) is similar to the old, insecure rcp (Remote Copy) function.
 The syntax is as follows: scp [-R] source-file destination-file, with the [username]@[hostname]: preceding the file (or folder) on the remote machine.
 See the examples below: